-12 What conditions to a tender offer, exchange offer, mergers, plans or schemes of arrangements or other form of business combination are allowed?
+14 What conditions to a tender offer, exchange offer, merger, plan or scheme of arrangement or other form of business combination are allowed?
 In a cash transaction, may the financing be conditional?
 Can the commencement of a tender offer or exchange offer for a public company be subject to conditions?

 Negotiated transaction documents can include customary conditions precedent such as financing.
-However, tender offer documentation must include details on source of funds (see questions 4 and 5).
+However, tender offer documentation must include details on source of funds.